Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-k6ZS5wzlNKs.md

 ### Transcript

-> is the sink going to accept liquids in the future good question i don't know maybe
+> is the sink going to accept liquids in the future good question I don't know maybe